- Ana Belluscio - Global Communications Manager

 - Mariano Zamorano - Membership and Program Assistant, Global Green and Healthy Hospitals

-- Carolina Gil Posse - Programs and Communications Coordinator for Latin America
+- Carolina Gil Posse - Associate Director of Programs and Communications for Latin America

-- Andrea Hurtado Epstein - Climate Program Coordinator for Latin America
+- Andrea Hurtado Epstein - Climate Program Manager for Latin America

-- Marcela Medina Galaz - Technical Coordinator of Projects for Latin America
+- Claudia Paz Giraldo - Technical projects facilitator for Latin America

-- Claudia Paz Giraldo - Technical Assistant of Projects for Latin America
+- Jaquelina Tapia - Technical Manager of Programs for Latin America